Our Team

 Amanda Kopec, Bookkeeper

-Amanda Kopec joined PRWC part-time as Bookkeeper in the spring of 2023.
-With a robust background in customer service, office administration, and payroll services, she earned her bookkeeper certification from Naugatuck Valley Community College in January 2022.
-Amanda also shares a deep concern and love for the environment, its preservation and using its resources in an intelligent and safe way.
-Outside of PRWC, Amanda also works for the City of Trumbull where she lives with her partner Steven and their growing family.
-Though she lives outside of the watershed, she is strongly connected to the community with family living in Southbury and having graduated from Nonnewaug High School's Vo-Ag Program.
+Amanda Kopec joined PRWC as Bookkeeper in Spring 2023.
+With a robust background in customer service, office administration, and payroll services, she earned her bookkeeper certification from Naugatuck Valley Community College in 2022.
+Amanda shares a deep concern and love for the environment, its preservation, and using its resources in an intelligent and safe way.
+She currently resides in Trumbell with her partner Steven and their growing family.
+Although she lives outside the watershed, she maintains close ties to the community as a Nonnewaug High School Vo-Ag Program alumna with family in Southbury.